-Regardless of what the preferred long-term solution may be, it is likely that an interim lead will need to be appointed for various reasons: 1. it is probably too early in the process for making a decision on what works best in the long run; 2. there may be no immediate agreement on a preferred option; and 3. if a new non-governmental organization (NGO) or joint powers authority (JPA) will be identified as the preferred option, the process of establishing such an organization would most likely require several years of development.
+Regardless of what the preferred long-term solution may be, it is likely that an existing entity will need to be appointed as an interim lead for various reasons: 1. it is probably too early in the process for making a decision on what works best in the long run; 2. there may be no immediate agreement on a preferred option; and 3. if a new non-governmental organization (NGO) or joint powers authority (JPA) will be identified as the preferred option, the process of establishing such an organization would most likely require several years of development.